-Seriously, would you rather have $25,000 tied up in inflatables or would you rather have most of that $25,000 in cash AND a bunch of inflatables that rent every week for cash.
+Seriously, would you rather have $25,000 tied up in inflatables or would you rather have some of that $25,000 in cash AND a bunch of inflatables that rent every week for cash.
 Which option would you choose?

 DUH!
 Option B, right?!

 So that’s why I say NEVER buy an existing business.
 Because 99% of them don’t have a customer list to give you.
 And even if they did, you’d want to buy the customer list, not the inflatables.
 Because again, the value of the business is in the customer list.
 The RELATIONSHIPS you have with people!

 Have you ever seen those real estate guys who say, “no money down”.
 A lot of them are a joke, but the few legit ones know that by putting only a little money down, they can leverage their money to buy multiple houses.

 Think of your bounce house business as a real estate rental business.
 It’s really the same thing.
 And the more rentals you have, the more money you make.

 AND, you really don’t want all your money tied up because if you do, you’re not leveraged enough.
 Reminds me of the guy I know who has 15 units (bouncers/slides) and he called me and said, “Matt, guess what!
 I had to turn away 10 rentals today” (it was 4th of July).

 I immediately said, “what are you doing!”
 You need more units.
 He thought he couldn’t scale up more because he’d have to buy all the units for cash.

 That is simply not true and most people don’t know about it.
 There’s a secret trick to getting others to finance you (not banks!) so you can scale up.

 That’s the only way you’ll hit those $1,000-$2,500 paydays.
 You gotta have a lot of rentals out at once.